kejace/hs-abci/hs-abci-examples/nameservice/tutorial/Tutorial/Nameservice/Overview.md

+---
+layout: home
+---

 # Overview

 This section is where we sketch the definition of the Nameservice module and application.
 It's to everyones benefit if module structures follow a similar file heirachy as the Nameservice module, or any module found in the SDK.
 In the case of Nameservice this roughly translates to

 ```
 ├── Nameservice